SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/efiling/overview.md

 Many states are also interested in the accessibility of guided interview that use an e-filing integration.
-We have produced a [test suite](../automated_testing.md) that can provide automated accessibility information to audit Docassemble interview compliance with WCAG AA and AAA certification levels.
+We have produced a [test suite](../automated_testing.md) that can provide automated accessibility information to audit Docassemble interview compliance with WCAG 2.0 and 2.1's A and AA certification levels.

 ### For users of the Assembly Line framework